What type of choral singers does the program accept?

 Do I have to sing a solo piece during the application process?

-Are there any rehearsals in the USA prior to being in Puglia?
+Are there any rehearsals in the USA prior to the program?

 Does the music need to be memorized?
 How well do I need to know the music?